afrechtoasta/myPortfolio/manual.md

 ![Figure 2](https://github.com/user-attachments/assets/9590af9f-f09c-4f09-b145-9208d723814c)
 *Figure 2*

  - You'll notice a tab that says *Bundle & Save*.
 Say you have been eyeing expansion packs to change your gameplay.
 Throughout the year, deals will occur that ultimately save money by bundling expansion packs together.
-Check often to see if there is a sale on an expansion packs.
+Check often to see if there is a sale on expansion packs.

 ![Figure 3](https://github.com/user-attachments/assets/fa8ec17e-65ed-442d-854c-6d058d3efcb4)